DenizenScript/Depenizen/README.md

   - Use DepenizenBungee for BungeeCord servers (see below.)
   - DepenizenBungee supports connections from both DepenizenBukkit and Depenizen2Sponge.
 It even allows you to use `bungeerun` for cross-compatible script running!

+### DepenizenBungee
-**For communicating with a BungeeCord network, use the following instructions:**
+For communicating with a BungeeCord network, use the following instructions:

 1. Install DepenizenBungee on BungeeCord (`your_bungee_directory/plugins`)
 2. Load your Bukkit/Spigot or Sponge server fully and stop it with `stop`.